 Projects that meet certain criteria are not required to be listed in Table 2-3 of the Transportation Improvement Program (TIP) but still need to be recognized in the TIP.
 They may be grouped together by work type and/or geographic location and listed as statewide line items (SLI's).
 Table 2-4 is the current list and descriptions of the SLI's that are included in the 2021-2024 TIP.
-These projects all utilize federal funds but are not funded directly through AMATS funding sources.
+These projects all utilize federal funds and can sometimes include AMATS attributable funds when applied to State funded projects (ex.
+Pavement Repair and Sidewalk Ramp Program).